Privacy Notice: Emergency Ambulance Service (999)

 • NHS Commissioners who are responsible for procuring healthcare services to meet patients’ needs;

-• Out-of-hours GP services to provide alternative medical services where deemed appropriate;
+• Out-of-hours GP services or other system healthcare partners to provide alternative medical services where deemed appropriate;

 • Social Services where there is a concern for the welfare of the patient or others involved;